 1) Find another tenant

-You could, of course, go with a rental broker.
-If you liked the agent who helped you locate the apartment initially, just call him or her back and ask for help, or work with a new agent.
+Websites like Leasebreak connect people looking to break their leases with those in search of short-term rentals.
+You could also approach a rental broker.
+If you liked the agent who helped you locate the apartment initially, call him or her back and ask for help, or work with a new agent.

 2) Sublet your place

 Just as you have the right to assign your lease, you also have the right to sublet your place if your building has at least four apartments.